Men’s mental health is an important yet often overlooked health concern.

 - Men who misuse alcohol or drugs: Men are more likely to engage in illicit drug use and alcohol use, which can trigger or exacerbate mental health conditions.

-- Men with a family history of mental health issues: Many psychiatric disorders — including bipolar disorder, depression, and schizophrenia — run in families, suggesting a genetic component to these conditions.
+- Men with a family history of mental health issues: Many psychiatric conditions — including bipolar disorder, depression, and schizophrenia — run in families, suggesting a genetic component.

 - Men dealing with other life challenges: Other risk factors for mental health problems and suicide include physical illness or discomfort, conflict with family or friends, and the illness or death of a family member.